opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To control the drawing outline and see if areas are well-defined in order to be filled with colors, it is possible to activate a series of checks:

-- The **Gap Check** highlights with magenta lines the gaps that can be automatically closed by using the Tape tool (|tape|) with its current settings; if you change the **Distance** and **Angle** value of the Tape tool while the check is activated, you can check interactively the gaps that are detected.
+- The **Gap Check** highlights with *magenta lines* the gaps that can be automatically closed by using the **Tape** tool (|tape|) with its current settings; if you change the **Distance** and **Angle** values of the Tape tool, while the check is activated, you can check interactively if the gaps that are detected.

-- The **Fill Check** displays all the well-defined areas that can be filled with colors in grey, all the lines or vectors in black, and the not well-defined areas and background in white; if the **Black BG Check** is activated, all the lines or vectors are displayed in white (see  :ref:`Checking Painted Drawings <checking_painted_drawings>`  ).
+- The **Fill Check** displays all the well-defined areas that can be filled with colors in grey, all the lines or vector strokes in black, and the not well-defined areas and the background in white; if the **Black BG Check** is activated, all the lines or vector strokes are displayed in white (see  :ref:`Checking Painted Drawings <checking_painted_drawings>`  ).

 .. note:: All the checks can also be combined in order to achieve specific display modes (see also  :ref:`Checking Painted Drawings <checking_painted_drawings>` ).